fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

        via ``scikit-rf``.

-     * Simulate the waveguide's time-domain response and eye diagrams via the Python package ``SignalIntegrity``
+     * Simulate the waveguide's time-domain response and eye diagrams via the Python package :program:`SignalIntegrity`

-     * Plot the S-parameters using Qucs, compare our results with an ideal microstrip transmission line, and with experimental data.
+     * Plot the S-parameters using :program:`Qucs-S`, compare our results with an ideal microstrip transmission line, and with experimental data.

      * Visualize electromagnetic fields using ParaView.